EFWob/OdroidGoRadio/README.md

 ## Compiling
 * Arduino-IDE v1.8 or later (tested v1.8.5, required at least v1.8.0)
-* ESP32-Core (tested v1.0.4)
+* ESP32-Core (tested v1.0.6)
 * Other libraries needed:
 	* time.h (Michael Margolis, maintainer Paul Stoffregen, v1.5.0)
 	* PubSubClient.h (by Nick O'Leary, v2.7.0)
+	* Base64 (by Arturo Guadalupi, v1.0.0) (new for this release)
+	* ArduinoJson (by Benoit Blanchon, v6.13.0) (new for this release)
+	* LittleFS_esp32 (by lorol v1.0.6) (new for this release)
+	bblanchon/ArduinoJson

 * Other versions might work too, its just untested.
 Please let me know if you encounter any difficulties.
-* Select Board "ODROID ESP32".
-This is important, otherwise it will not include all the specific funtionalities for Odroid-Go.
+* Select Board "M5Stack-FIRE" and Partition Scheme "Large SPIFFS".
+In fact, any board definition should be fine, however the ones with
+PSRAM enabled and a large SPIFFS should be preferred ("ODROID ESP32" as usual will work fine, too with less space for genre playlists in SPIFFS).
 * All other settings should be standard (Flash Mode QIO, Partition Scheme Standard, Flash Frequency 80 Mhz, Upload Speed 921600 in my case)

 ## Limitations